rhysnhall/etsy-php-sdk/README.md

 # Etsy PHP SDK
 A PHP SDK for the Etsy API v3.

-**Major update on the 13th July 2024.
-This fixed all major issues and adds resources for recent additions to the API.
-If you are upgrading from a version prior to this - consider the whole thing to be breaking.
-There is no upgrade path and you will need to review all your code.**

 Proper documentation still to come.
 Want to write it for me?
 I'll buy you an iced latte.

 ## Requirements